 CBD and Cannabinoid Receptors

-In the endocannabanoid system there are two different cannabinoid receptors, known as CB1 and CB2 receptors.
-Both are found throughout the body, however, CB1 receptors are more prominent in the brain and central nervous system, while CB2 receptors are found predominantly in the cells and tissues of the immune system.
+In the endocannabinoid system, there are two cannabinoid receptors, known as CB1 and CB2.
+Both are found throughout the human body, however, CB1 receptors are more prominent in the brain and central nervous system, while CB2 receptors are found predominantly in the immune cells and tissues.

 Here’s the thing, though.
-CBD doesn’t directly interact with either of these cannabinoid receptors.
-If they’re such an integral aspect of the endocannabinoid system, how does CBD work in the brain if there’s no direct interaction?
+CBD doesn’t directly interact with either of these.
+If they’re such an integral aspect of the endocannabinoid system, how does CBD affect the brain if there’s no direct interaction?

-Let’s take a deeper look at CBD for brain health.
+Let’s take a deeper look at how CBD affects brain health.

-The Indirect Influence of CBD on CB1 Receptors and The ECS
+The Indirect Influence of CBD on CB1 Receptors and The Endocannabinoid System

 We just mentioned that CBD doesn’t have any binding affinity to CB1 receptors in the brain.
 Just because it doesn’t bind directly to these receptors like THC, it’s known to contain a significant influence.